Keegawho198/Orders_Analytics/README.md

 ## Project Structure

-ETL.py: Python script for data cleaning, transformation, and loading into MySQL.
+Analysis.py: Python script for data cleaning, transformation, and loading into MySQL.

-queries.sql: SQL file containing the queries used to analyze the data.
+sql_exploration.sql: SQL file containing the queries used to analyze the data.

+create_sql_table: SQL for creating the table with correct datatypes

 db_config.py: Contains the database connection details (not included in the repo for security reasons).